clayh53/tufte-jekyll/_posts/2020-04-13-Edge-Cases.md

 ### Why this matters

-Notice how the sidenotes display properly.
+Notice how the sidenotes display properly, but the fact that sidenotes have more display 'volume' than the list items themselves causes a horizontal mismatch between the sidenote item's number and its corresponding list item.

-*In summary*: Take out any blank lines between your list items.

-Okay, this is a really strange thing about the Jekyll Markdown engine I have never noticed before.
+Please note that there must be *no blank lines between your list items*.
+This is due to a really strange thing about the Jekyll Markdown engine I have never noticed before.
 If you have a list, and you put a blank line between the items like this:

 ```
     + list item 1